Cover Letter Format: Examples & Tips

 7. Don’t be afraid to invite the hiring manager to contact you for an interview in your cover letter closing.

-8. Your letter should be one page and 500 words long.
+8. Your cover letter should be about one page long, typically 250 to 400 words.

 9. A cover letter template makes creating a professional cover letter easy.
 Use one with our Cover Letter Builder, and we will format a cover letter for you.